 Returns to Secondary Schooling in Ghana

 Primary school enrollment has risen in Sub-Saharan Africa over the past two decades, but secondary school enrollment rates remain relatively low.
 In this ongoing study in Ghana, researchers are evaluating the effect of secondary school scholarships on educational attainment and cognitive skills in the short run, and on life outcomes in the longer run, from employment and health outcomes to civic participation and attitudes.
-Results thus far showed that cost was a key barrier to secondary school enrollment among middle school graduates, and full scholarships increased young people’s educational attainment, knowledge, and skills.
-For girls, secondary schooling also produced economic gains, as well as delays in marriage and pregnancy.
+Results thus far showed that cost was a key barrier to secondary school enrollment among middle school graduates, and full scholarships increased young people’s educational attainment, knowledge, skills, and preventative health behaviors.
+For women, secondary schooling also delayed marriage and pregnancy.
 Scholarship winners who enrolled in academic tracks were more likely to enroll in tertiary education, and winners who enrolled in vocational tracks had higher earnings than non-winners.
 Researchers will continue to track participants to 2020 and beyond.

 In Ghana, like in many countries in Sub-Saharan Africa, education is free through ninth grade (the last year of “junior high school”), and enrollment rates are high up to that point.
-After ninth grade, gross enrollment rate drops by around 50 percentage points, a pattern seen across the continent.
+After ninth grade, enrollment drops sharply, a pattern seen across the continent.
 Around 40 percent of students who entered junior high school pass the exam necessary to gain admission to senior high school.
 For those admitted, the costs of senior high school are substantial: In 2011, tuition fees for non-boarding senior high school students were around 500 Ghanaian cedis (US$336) per year, equivalent to about 20 percent of GDP per capita at that time.

-The impact and cost-effectiveness of expanding secondary schooling is a topic of national concern in Ghana.
+The impact of expanding secondary schooling is a topic of national concern in Ghana.
 In recent years, the two major political parties have debated the merits and feasibility of implementing universal free senior high school.
-During the last major political campaign, however, there was limited information on what the actual benefits of secondary education would be, and how they might compare to the cost of implementing free secondary education.

-Researchers are evaluating the impact of full, needs-based scholarships on secondary school enrollment and the returns to secondary education in Ghana over more than ten years.
-In fall 2008, they identified 2,064 students who had earned admission into an academic or vocational track at a public high school but had not enrolled due to financial constraints and enrolled them in a longitudinal study.
-Among the students, 682 students were selected by lottery to receive a scholarship that covered 100 percent of the tuition and fees at a local public school.
+Researchers are evaluating the impact of full, need-based scholarships on secondary school enrollment and the returns to secondary education in Ghana over more than ten years.
+In fall 2008, they identified 2,064 students who had earned admission into an academic or vocational track at a public high school but had not enrolled due to financial constraints, and enrolled them in a longitudinal study.
+Among the students, 682 students were selected by lottery to receive a scholarship that covered 100 percent of the tuition and fees for four years at a local public school.
 The scholarships were announced four months into the 2008-2009 academic year; over 75 percent of scholarship winners enrolled in secondary school that year.

 At the beginning of the study, the research team surveyed all participating youth and their guardians.
 At the time, the youth ranged between 13 and 25 years old, with an average age of 17 years.
-Study participants were given a cell phone, and once a year, researchers attempted to call all participants in order to update their contact information and ask for their current schooling status and location.
+Study participants (irrespective of scholarship status) were given a cell phone and mobile credit, and once a year, researchers attempted to call all participants in order to update their contact information and ask for their current schooling status and location.
 If participants could not be reached over the phone, researchers attempted to find them by visiting their home area.

-Researchers conducted an in-person, in-depth follow-up survey in 2013 to measure participants’ educational attainment, employment status and earnings, health, marriage and fertility, time and risk preferences, civic participation, and other outcomes.
-In 2015 they conducted a shorter phone survey to update this information.
+Researchers conducted an in-person, in-depth follow-up survey in 2013 to measure participants’ educational attainment, cognitive skills, employment status and earnings, health, marriage status and fertility, time and risk preferences, civic participation, and other outcomes.
+In 2015 and 2016 they conducted shorter phone surveys to update this information.
 They will continue to track the study groups into 2020 and beyond.

 Results indicate that school fees (rather than the opportunity cost of being in school) were the major barrier to educational attainment for youth in the study.
-Removing that barrier produced large gains in educational attainment, skills, and knowledge.
-Girls also experienced economic gains, and delayed childbirth and marriage relative to their peers who were not offered scholarships.
+Removing that barrier produced large gains in educational attainment, skills, knowledge, and preventative health behaviors.
+Women also delayed childbirth and marriage relative to their peers who were not offered scholarships.
 As of 2016, scholarship winners who enrolled in academic tracks were more likely to subsequently enroll in tertiary education, while winners who enrolled in vocational tracks had higher earnings than non-winners did.

 Scholarship use and educational attainment: Seventy-five percent of scholarship winners enrolled in secondary school immediately upon receiving the scholarship, almost four times the enrollment rate in the comparison group.
-By 2015, 71 percent of the scholarship winners had completed senior high school, compared to 42 percent of the non-winners.
+By 2016, 74 percent of the scholarship winners had completed senior high school, compared to 47 percent of the non-winners.
 Students with different initial performance levels were all more likely to enroll–even students who had barely gained admission overwhelmingly used the scholarship.

-Fertility: Girls who won scholarships married later and delayed childbirth, particularly unwanted pregnancies, relative to girls who did not win scholarships.
+Fertility: Women who won scholarships married later and delayed childbirth, particularly unwanted pregnancies, relative to women who did not win scholarships.
 By 2016, 25 percent of female scholarship winners had lived with a partner, while 34 percent of non-winners had.
-Forty-seven percent of women offered scholarships had been pregnant at least once, while 55 percent in the comparison group had.
+Forty-seven percent of women offered scholarships had been pregnant at least once, while 58 percent in the comparison group had.
 This reduction was concentrated among unwanted pregnancies: 45 percent of female scholarship winners reported an unwanted first pregnancy, compared to 57 percent of non-winners.

 Researchers are currently analyzing results on additional outcomes, such as civic participation, levels of trust, respect of authority, and attitudes towards religion.
 With support from the National Institutes of Health (NIH), they are also collecting information on the children of study participants.
 Through a grant funded by the Post-Primary Education (PPE) Initiative, researchers will also follow up on participants until they reach the age of at least 30 to shed light on the long-term impact of reducing financial barriers to secondary education on a wide range of outcomes, from income to health and fertility decisions to civic participation.